christofolo/christofolo.github.io/musictheory.md

 #### Practice Exercises:

 1. Play each open string and also play its "lighter shade" (the octave higher) at the 12th fret on the same string.
-2. Play each of the 12 notes from the open string to the 12th fret.
-3. Play __any__ note and find its "lighter shade" at exactly 12 frets higher.
+2. Play __any__ note and find its "lighter shade" at exactly 12 frets higher.
 For example, play the 1st fret on the E string and then play the 13th fret.
-4. Use your ear to find the "ligher shade" (the octave higher) of the low E string (6th string) on the A string (5th string).
+3. Use your ear to find the "ligher shade" (the octave higher) of the low E string (6th string) on the A string (5th string).
 Which fret does the higher "E" occur on the A string?
 Start on the 1st fret of the A string and go higher in pitch until you have found it.

 ## Part 3: The Major Scale creates a palette of 7 "colors"